 Charlar (Spanish for “to chat”) comes from the Italian ciarla — as does the English… charlatan.
 We can see the ch-r‑l root in both easily.

 Interestingly, the English word has taken a negative turn while the Spanish, not so much.
-I would attribute this to the Anglo-Saxon culture’s looking down onto talk without action, while the Latin culture’s focus on talk even if it means inaction.
+I would attribute this to the Anglo-Saxon culture’s looking down on talking without action, while the Latin culture’s focus on talking even if it means inaction.

 Also from the same root is the English, charade.
-Charade, like charlatan, contains the negative connotations of the appearance, not reality.
+Charade, like charlatan, contains negative connotations of appearance, not reality.